ravendb/docs/Documentation/6.1/Raven.Documentation.Pages/integrations/akka.net-persistence/events-and-snapshots.markdown

 * Upon actor restart, both events and snapshots can be replayed to restore the actor's internal state.

-* The stored events and snapshots can be queried via Akka's query interface.
+* The stored events can be queried via Akka's query interface.
   Learn more about that in [Queries](../todo..).

 * To learn how to configure the events journal and the snapshot-store via the _Akka.Persistence.RavenDB_ plugin,